SAND-Lab/MEA-NAP/docs/setting-up-meanap.rst

 2. **Prepare your data for MEA-NAP**:

-   The MEA-NAP pipeline is currently optimized for single MEA recordings made on the Multi-channel Systems MEA2100 60-channel MEA system and for multi-well plates using the Axion Maestro MEA System.
+   The MEA-NAP pipeline is currently optimized for single MEA recordings made on the Multichannel Systems MEA2100 60-channel MEA system and for multi-well plates using the Axion Maestro MEA System.
 However, these recordings must be converted to `*.mat` files first.

    - **Converting .mcd files acquired from a Multichannel Systems MEA system with MC_Rack to .mat files**: